 'Kusserow' -Bandonion, played by Karl Oriwohl

 (video: faroutraveller, Mai 2009 in Berlin)

 Only in the music of the Tango does the instrument still reach the modern public.
 But to place it only in that context is a disservice to its much wider potential.
 These pages are meant to counter that narrow view by providing a concentrated source of information and are especially intended for, but not restricted to, the musical layman.
 On this site you will learn about the development of the instrument that took place in the former design and construction centres Chemnitz, the Musical Corner at Vogtland and the Ore Mountains of Saxony/Bohemia, Krefeld on the Rhine, and Berlin.
 You will also get a glimpse of the pratice of music in a now-gone era.
 Through the many photos of the Oriwohl collection you will get an impression of the multitude of instrument types once available, and will be able to put into context a reflection on the current situtation of the Bandonion.

 This website is a work in progress.
 Suggestions and comments are invited and will receive a response.
-Volunteer translators for the project are also being sought.
 The English translation is slowly being rolled out.

 MP3-Album Karl Oriwohl / New: Kusserow-Manual and Video by Bernd Machus